sudohainguyen/sudohainguyen.github.io/_posts/2022-08-02-dockerfile-practices.md

 - **Buster**: "Buster" is the codename for Debian 10, a stable Linux distribution.
   - Pros: Stable and widely supported, extensive package availability.
   - Cons: Larger size compared to Alpine, potentially slower startup times.

+- **Bullseye**: "Bullseye" is the codename for Debian 11, another Linux distribution.
+  - Pros: Focuses on up-to-date software packages with improved hardware support and newer kernel.
+  - Cons: Some packages may still be undergoing stability testing.
+There will be potentially compatibility issues with older software or libraries that are not updated for Debian 11.

+My favourite base image type for building complex applycation is `buster` due to its stability and extensive package availability.
+Compared to `bullseye`, `buster` is more stable and has more packages available.
+However, if you are building a lightweight application, `alpine` is a good choice.

 ## 2.2.
 Leverage layer caching